JOELNATHAN544/Automated_Backup_Recovery/README.md

 - Nkwenti Severian
 - Nyengka Prosper
 - Nathan Joel
-> Remember everything in this work requires absolute path To achieve this successfully, you need the following :
+> Remember everything in this work requires absolute path.\

+To achieve this successfully, you need the following :

 - clone this repository